YsY-Dame/TCCD/README.md

-# TCCD: SELF-SUPERVISED TIME-CONSISTENT CONTRASTIVE DISTILLATION
+# TCCD: DATAFREE TIME-CONSISTENT CONTRASTIVE DISTILLATION FOR DIFFUSIONMODEL

 ## Summary of our paper
 We propose TCCD, a novel data-free knowledge distillation framework for diffusion models built upon the Dynamic Iterative Distillation paradigm.
 TCCD introduces two synergistic stages.